 Arthur C. Danto, “The Transfiguration of the Commonplace: A Philosophy of Art” (United States)

-Ernst Gombrich, “Art and Illusion: A Study in the Psychology of Pictorial Representation” (Austria/United Kingdom)
+Ernst Gombrich, “Art and Illusion: Psychology of Pictorial Representation” (Austria/United Kingdom)

 Jacques Rancière, “The Future of the Image” (France)